 As you see, fear and greed indices in crypto and traditional markets are quite similar on the face of it, but very different intrinsically.

 The key difference between them is, of course, the markets they were designed for.
-The traditional crypto fear and greed index covers long-established markets and comprises parameters that simply cannot be solely applied to the index reflecting the sentiment solely towards Bitcoin.
+The traditional crypto fear and greed index covers long-established markets and comprises parameters that simply cannot be solely applied to the index reflecting the market sentiment solely towards Bitcoin.

 For example, you cannot take into account the stock price breadth indicator.
 As opposed to the crypto fear and greed index, this covers the volume of manifold shares trading in stocks.